-That's why you won't find a long list of swing tips on this site.
-What works for one player can quietly sabotage another.
-I've taught thousands of lessons, and I can honestly say I've never given the same one twice.
-Your swing isn't a problem to be standardized — it's a movement to be understood.
+You won't find a list of swing tips on this site.
+What fixes one player breaks another.
+I've taught thousands of lessons and I've never given the same one twice.

 You set the agenda.